EleSense, Saving Elephants from Deadly Traintracks

 Challenge

-West Bengal (WB), with nearly 100 million people is the 4th most densely populated state in India and has the 2nd largest number of elephant deaths on train tracks.
-In August 2023 a pregnant elephant was killed on the track that cuts through WB's Buxa Tiger Reserve.
-In another tragedy in 2010, seven elephants were crushed by speeding train.
-Reckless encroachment, including train tracks, highways and other infrastructure cut through their migratory routes, killing scores of elephants every year.
+West Bengal, home to nearly 100 million people, is the 4th most densely populated Indian state-and a graveyard for elephants.
+It ranks 2nd in elephant deaths on train tracks.
+In August 2023, a pregnant elephant was struck and killed in Buxa Tiger Reserve.
+In 2010, seven elephants were crushed by a speeding train.
+Reckless encroachments-train tracks, highways, and expanding infrastructure-sever their migratory routes, leaving countless elephants to die in heart-wrenching tragedies each year.

 Solution